ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 description: This section contains information how to troubleshoot common problems with IP Fabric's VM setup.
 ---

-# How to troubleshoot IP Fabric VM
+# How to Troubleshoot IP Fabric VM

 In the event of a VM network connection problem, DNS issues, network devices connectivity issue, IP Fabric CLI is a useful helper.

-CLI can be also used to access system and application logs as well as snapshot files.
+CLI can also be used to access system and application logs and snapshot files.

-## Examining The Network Interface Settings
+## Examining the Network Interface Settings

 !!! warning